kv35xx/sample-demo/index.md

 a sample API.
 The Omega enterprise is able to discover and consume the sample API.

-This article took a few shortcuts with apiman that are easily fixed:
+This article showed a few shortcuts with apiman that are easily fixed:

-- apiman is easily configured to use LDAP so that users do not need to register themselves.
+- apiman is easily configured to use LDAP so that users do not need to register themselves
-- apiman supports several popular databases for persistence.
+- apiman supports several popular databases for persistence
-- apiman supports deploying several API gateways for high-volume APIs.
+- apiman supports deploying several API gateways for high-volume APIs

 Some next steps that enterprises will want to take with apiman:

-- Integrate security with a popular protocol such as OAuth.
+- Integrate security with a popular protocol such as OAuth
-- Collect metrics for API consumption to initiate billing.
+- Collect metrics for API consumption to initiate billing

 For information about important concepts like organizations, policies, client apps, and so on, refer to the apiman documentation: